Best Neighborhoods in Dublin: Discover the Nicest Areas to Live in the City

-Considering moving to Dublin?
+Considering moving to Dublin, Ireland?
 Looking for the best districts in Dublin for expats?

 We’ve brought you a simple guide to the often complicated geography of the city, including the center, its outskirts and those indefinable little areas which straddle the two.
 If you’re planning to relocate, we’ve crammed this article with helpful details on the best neighborhoods in Dublin – and why you should consider living in them even for temporary or short visits.

 Dublin is divided in a number of ways.
 Firstly, it’s literally divided by the vast Liffey River, which cuts the iconic city in two, leaving Dublin with a north side and a south side.
 It’s also divided into 24 separate postal districts.
 But beyond these postal districts, Dublin is then further divided into even smaller areas and neighborhoods.

 Some of these Dublin neighborhoods are still referred to by their postal districts, while most areas are now referred to by name.
 But whatever you call them, all of these separate neighborhoods and areas offer distinctly different atmospheres.

 We’ve included information on the best neighborhoods in Dublin for families, students and expats of all other descriptions – and details on the most affordable districts in Dublin, for anyone relocating on a budget.